drocheam/optrace/docs/source/usage/overview.rst

    ot.global_options.spectral_colormap = lambda wl: plt.cm.viridis((wl-300)/800)

-In this example the colormap is adapted to use the `viridis colormap from pyplot <https://matplotlib.org/stable/users/explain/colors/colormaps.html#sequential>`_, where 300 is mapped to the lowest value of 0 and 800 to the highest value of 1.
+In this example the colormap is set to the
+`viridis colormap from pyplot <https://matplotlib.org/stable/users/explain/colors/colormaps.html#sequential>`_, where 300 is mapped to the lowest value of 0 and 800 to the highest value of 1.
 The specified function should take a wavelength numpy array (of some length N) as argument and return a two dimensional array with RGBA values between 0-1 and shape (N, 4).

-The colormap can be reset by setting it to :python:`None`.
+The colormap can be reset to its default by setting it to :python:`None`.

 .. testcode::
    :hide: